Contribute to Jami

 Note

-Chromium is a hard part to build. the 3 commons problems we got are:
+Chromium is a hard part to build.
+Three common problems encountered are:

 • GCC is too recent: